-SFAS No. 144 requires the recognition of an impairment loss only if the carrying amount of a long-lived asset to be held and used is not recoverable from its undiscounted cash flows and exceeds its fair value.
-Impairment loss is measured by calculating the difference between the carrying amount and fair value of the long-lived assets.
+SFAS No. 144 requires that an impairment loss be recognized only if the carrying amount of a long-lived asset is not recoverable from its undiscounted future cash flows and be measured as the difference between the carrying amount and fair value of the long-lived assets.
 The impairment loss shall be included in the current period income.